Vizual-App/react-component-for-d3js/README.md

 # react-component-for-d3js
-This is a common react component to use d3js in your project
+This is a common react component to use d3js in your project.